MicrosoftDocs/powerapps-docs/powerapps-docs/teams/bulletins-notification-preference.md

 ---
 title: Customize apps for end user to add notification preferences
-description: Learn about how to add notification preferences for Bulletins
+description: Learn about how to add notification preferences for Bulletins.
 author: sbahl10
 ms.service: powerapps
 ms.topic: conceptual
 ms.custom:
-ms.date: 06/18/2021
+ms.date: 07/13/2021
 ms.author: v-shrutibahl
 ms.reviewer: tapanm
 contributors:
+  - joel-lindstrom
+  - navjotm
+  - tapanm-msft
-    - v-ljoel
+  - sbahl10
 ---

 # Customize apps for end user to add notification preferences

 The Bulletins sample app for Microsoft Teams provides a central location for all company communication such as broadcasts, memos, announcements, and company news.
-The app allows you to create, categorize, bookmark, search and read bulletin posts.
+The app allows you to create, categorize, bookmark, search, and read bulletin posts.

 The Bulletins app solution consists of two apps: